harvardnlp/urnng/README.md

 python eval_ppl.py --model_file urnng.pt --test_file data/ptb-test.pkl --samples 1000
 --is_temp 2 --gpu 0
 ```
-The argument `--samples` is for the number of importance weighted samples, and `--is_temp` is for
+The argument `samples` is for the number of importance weighted samples, and `is_temp` is for
 flattening the inference network's distribution (footnote 14 in the paper).
 The same evalulation code will work for RNNG.